-Contaminants identified in testing locations at the Site include volatile organic compounds (VOCs), pesticides, and metals.
+Contaminants identified in testing locations at the Site include volatile organic compounds (VOCs), Semi-volatile organic compounds (SVOCs), polychlorinated biphenyls (PCBs), pesticides, and metals.
 Volatile organic vapors or other chemicals may be encountered during subsurface activities at the project work Site.
 Inhalation of high concentrations of volatile organic vapors can cause headache, stupor, drowsiness, confusion and other health effects.
 Skin contact can cause irritation, chemical burn, or dermatitis.
-For metals contaminated soils, dermal contact and inhalation of contaminated dust particles are the most likely exposure pathways.
+For the remaining contaminants, dermal contact and inhalation of contaminated dust particles are the most likely exposure pathways.